 You don’t have to settle for any old pit in the ground, though.
 Today’s fire features are modern, sleek, and streamlined to meet your style and budget needs.
 From fire bowls to custom made Fire glass beads in a variety of geometric shapes, you can create the ambiance and serenity you’ve always wanted.
 Just don’t forget the s’mores and hot dogs!

-Who says you have to hibernate inside all winter, using up precious heat and electricity with the stove?
+Who says you have to hibernate inside or use up precious heat and electricity with a portable stove?
 When you have a complete outdoor kitchen, you can make bring that summer feel to your meals any time of the year.
 With built-in grills and fridges, flanked by granite countertops and sinks, your outdoor kitchen is a reflection of your style and how you like to live.

 Incorporating plenty of seating, through patio sets as well as retaining walls and built-in stone seating, means you can keep the conversation going outside with guests while you prep.
 Even though the weather is cooler, you can still enjoy a full meal cooked on an outdoor kitchen, with seating around the fire pit to keep you warm.
 Bonus: pergolas, gazebos, arbors add another element to the overall design.

 Even at night, you can enjoy your outdoors when you have a great landscape lighting plan in place.
 Different areas call for different types of lighting, just like inside the home. to add a little accent of light to the pathways that are difficult to access, you could use low voltage lights.
 For romantic lighting over a table for two, choose low lumen rating bulbs, but for a well-lit area for the kids to play, go with brighter LED bulbs that will incidentally use up 75 percent less energy than incandescent light bulbs.